yoursunny/ndn6-tools/serve-certs.md

-# serve-certs
+# ndn6-serve-certs

-`serve-certs` tool is a producer for V2 certificates.
+`ndn6-serve-certs` tool is a producer for V2 certificates.
 For each certificate, it registers a prefix derived from the certificate name minus IssuerId and Version components, which allows Interests of either key name or certificate name to reach this tool.

 ## Usage